 Please help me share it with the world—may it find many friendly ears on the heads of wonderful humans like you!

 Among my favorite things about sharing music and songs is the conversations we have about them.
-Please join my email newsletter and send me with your reactions, curiosities, and whatever comes up for you.
+Please join my email newsletter and send me your reactions, curiosities, and whatever comes up for you.

 If you would like to own a physical object commemorating the album, please share your thoughts on some ideas I'm considering: